Wednesday, January 30, 2019

 Chicken and Bisquick Dumplings

 I don't have a website for this one.
-We've all got our own favorite of this recipe, and this is very similar to the one Gregg's mother used to make her family when they were kids.
+We've all got our own favorite of this recipe, and this is very similar to the one Gregg's mother used to make for her family when they were kids.
 It's a bit of this, and a bit of that, and made to fit our own tastes.

 1 sweet yellow onion, diced